Planning a trip to Mexico and can’t decide between Playa del Carmen and Cancun? You’ve come to the right guide!

 - Isla Blanca: A long and sandy peninsula just north of Cancun, Isla Blanca is a remote beach destination offering untouched beaches and simple beach clubs to escape the hustle and bustle of Cancun.

 - Xavage Adventure Park: As Xcaret’s newest adventure park, Xavage Park offers a variety of intense and adrenaline pumping activities such as a ropes course, ziplining, monster trucks, high speed jet boat, and white water rafting.

-- Cozumel: Located just 35 minutes from Playa del Carmen by ferry, Cozumel Island offers many amazing things to do from beach clubs and adventure activities to spectacular snorkeling and scuba diving at the island’s world renowned coral reefs.
+- Cozumel: Located just 35 minutes from Playa del Carmen by ferry, there are many amazing things to do in Cozumel from beach clubs and adventure activities to spectacular snorkeling and scuba diving at the island’s world renowned coral reefs.

 - Cenotes: While cenotes (natural swimming holes) can be found all over the region, there are many beautiful cenotes near Playa del Carmen and Tulum that are worth visiting.